Geontech/wireshark-vrtgen/README.md

 ## Dependencies

-The `v49d2.so` module requires Wireshark and Wireshark development package >= 2.6.
+The `v49d2.so` module requires Wireshark and Wireshark development packages >= 2.6.

 Building the module from source requires CMake 3.14 or newer and Python 3.6 or newer with `vrtgen` installed.